 Can my spouse and dependents continue to be on the Healthcare Plan after I pass away?

-As long as you have 15 years or more of service with Argonne in a benefit eligible position your spouse and dependents can continue to be covered under the Argonne Retiree Healthcare Plan.
+As long as you have 15 years or more of service with Argonne in a benefits-eligible position, your spouse and dependents can continue to be covered under the Argonne Retiree Healthcare Plan.

 When is it important to contact Argonne, and who do I call?

-Call the Employee Benefits Department when you have to report:
+Call the the Benefits Department when you have to report:

-- a death of a retiree, spouse or eligible dependent who is covered under the healthcare plan
+- A death of a retiree, spouse or eligible dependent who is covered under the pre-65 health care plan

 For retirees with the last name beginning with A-L, contact (630) 252-2985.